 I decided this was not a normal experience, I had to see a doctor.
 At first, I didn’t know which hospital to go to in Jos who might have a good gynecologist.
 I asked around and some people gave recommendations.
-On that faithful day, I set out to go to the hospital, I told my mom I was going to the hospital, she asked if I was ill, I told her I needed to do a check-up because I didn’t understand the symptoms I have been having.
+On that faithful day, I set out to go to the hospital, I told my mom I was going to the hospital, she asked if I was ill, I told her I needed to do a check-up because I didn’t understand the symptoms.
 I got to the hospital, did the necessary procedure of registering and getting a card.
-I was nervous and afraid…
+I was nervous and afraid.

 All sorts of ideas had crossed my mind, was I dying, was it cancer?
 My name was called and I went into the doctor’s office, he asked the usual questions, when I saw my period last and all.
 I told him about all the symptoms I have been experiencing and he asked me to lay down so he could do a physical examination.

-I had graduated, the symptoms were more severe.
+After I graduated, the symptoms grew more severe.
 One morning I woke up and decided I couldn’t take the pain anymore, I was going in for the Fibroid surgery.
 I informed my mom, she was her usual self, very supportive, and calm.
-We went together to book the appointment for the surgery, I told some of my family members… Some believed I should not do the surgery, my mind was made up, I couldn’t deal with the pain any longer.
+We went together to book the appointment for the surgery, I told some of my family members.
+Some believed I should not do the surgery, but my mind was made up.
+I couldn’t deal with the pain any longer.

 The surgery was scheduled for the 21st of March 2014, that was almost after a year of discovering I had fibroid.
 I had done extensive research on the fibroid.
 I prepared my mind for the worse (which was death).
 Before the surgery date, I had bled the whole month of February into March.
 When I went to see the doctor for a final check-up on the 20th of March, I was still bleeding.
 He told me if the bleeding didn’t stop, they couldn’t carry out the surgery, because it wasn’t a life-threatening situation.